 Sending email via phpmail can be troublesome, luckily there are 3rd party services out there that specialise in doing exactly what you want - get your email delivered successfully.
 Their core offering is delivering email, and these services are very reliable.

 A lot of people were up in arms about the change, but that’s part of a problem with pretty much anything third party in any industry.
-We have no control in what these services do, change or even if they continue to exist.
+We have no control over what these services do, change or even if they continue to exist.
 Go native if you can, but be warned about any third party service.

 Sendmail has a free service of sending up to 12,000 emails per month.
 That’s a lot of emails and for the majority of sites should accommodate your email sending needs.